Airports in Mexico City

 Officially called Benito Juarez International Airport after the 19th-century president of Mexico, Mexico City International Airport is the busiest airport in Mexico, serving more than 26 million passengers each year.

 The airport has two terminals: Terminal 1 is old, dim and confusing to navigate, while the enormous Terminal 2 houses hotels, conference and business facilities, and many shops and restaurants.

 Despite its prominent status in Mexican air travel, Mexico City International Airport is failing to cope with the high volume of traffic it handles each year and is beset with long queues and frequent delays.
 The facility is in the midst of renovations that will increase its capacity to 32 million passengers per year.
 Passengers flying into Mexico City International Airport should allow plenty of time for making connections and finding their way around the airport, which takes longer than expected amid the chaos.

 Flights to Mexico City International Airport come in from all over the world, including international destinations like Buenos Aires, Tokyo, Santiago de Chile, Paris, Los Angeles, Lima, Madrid, Chicago, Caracas, London, Amsterdam and Toronto.

 The airport is situated six miles (10km) east of Mexico City.

 Getting to the city

 The Mexico City Metro subway system links the airport to downtown Mexico City.
 There are also suburban bus services including Autobuses del Oriente (ADO) and Autobuses Estrella Roja.
-Some hotels offer a pick-up service; however, it is worth checking their charge as it is generally cheaper to take a taxi.
+Some hotels offer a pick-up service; it is worth checking their charge as it is generally cheaper to take a taxi.

 Local time is GMT -6 (GMT -5 between the first Sunday in April and the second last Sunday in October).